ans-group/docs.ukfast.co.uk/source/ecloud/vpc/vpn/point-to-site-vpn.md

 To connect to your VPN Gateway, you will need to install the Cisco AnyConnect client on your computer, or use a compatible alternative.

-If you do not have a vpn client installed, you can download the AnyConnect Client from your VPN Gateway by accessing the Gateway in your browser using the hostname provided in the GLASS portal and logging in with your vpn username and password.
+If you do not have a VPN client installed, you can download the AnyConnect Client from your VPN Gateway by accessing the Gateway in your browser using the hostname provided in the GLASS portal and logging in with your VPN username and password.

 ![VPN Gateway Portal](files/vpn-p2s-connect-1.png)